-Advanced ceramic materials can be divided into structural ceramics, tool ceramics, and functional ceramics according to different uses.
+Advanced ceramic materials can be divided into structural ceramics, tool ceramics, and functional ceramics according to their different uses.
+Next, we will talk about advanced ceramic materials from each category.

 Si3N4 is the main component of silicon nitride ceramics, which is a kind of high-temperature ceramics with high strength, high hardness, abrasion resistance, corrosion resistance, and self-lubrication.
 The linear expansion coefficient of silicon nitride is the smallest among all kinds of ceramics, and it has excellent electrical insulation and radiation resistance.
 It has excellent corrosion resistance, and it can withstand the corrosion of various acids except the hydrofluoric acid, as well as alkali, corrosion of various metals.
 Silicon nitride ceramics can be used as high-temperature bearings, sealing rings used in corrosive media, thermocouple sleeves, and metal cutting tools.